Hotel Review: Courtyard Erie Bayfront – Infinity Pool, Bay Views & Walkable Eats

 A short drive away:

-The location on the water, the skybridge connection to the convention center and Sheraton, and that outdoor infinity pool make this Courtyard feel way more resort-like than most.
+If you’re deciding whether the Courtyard Erie Bayfront is worth it, the location on the water, the skybridge connection to the convention center and Sheraton, and that outdoor infinity pool make this one of the most unique hotel stays in Erie.
 Add in walkable restaurants, a solid gym, and easy Wi-Fi/console setup, and you’ve got a great base for families—especially teens who want pool time + things to do nearby.

 I still wish rooms had bigger TVs and more outlets, but overall?
 The Courtyard Erie Bayfront earns a This Teen Travelz Approved from me.